web3examples/chain-overview/README.md

 # Chain overview
-overview of the different chains &amp; cross chain communication
+Overview of the different chains and cross chain communication

 | Blockchains                 | Generation 1            | Generation 2                          | Generation 3   |